ceph/ceph/doc/jaegertracing/index.rst

 -----------------------------

-tracing in Ceph is disabled by default. it could be enabled globally, or for each entity seperately (e.g. rgw).
+tracing in Ceph is disabled by default. it could be enabled globally, or for each entity separately (e.g. rgw).

   Enable tracing globally::